nextflow-io/training/docs/nf_template/3_create.md

 !!! question "Exercise"

-    Push your new nf-core template pipeline to GitHub using the commands above.
+    Create a new GitHub repository named `myfirstpipeline` and push your new pipeline using the commands above.
+You will need to replace the `<USERNAME>` and `<REPO>` with your GitHub username and `myfirstpipeline`, respectively.

 ### Working with branches